patpatchpatrick/ApexPigeon/README.md

 Arrays are also used to keep track of the active dodgeables.
 Arrays are used slightly differently than the pools.
 They are primarily used to keep track of all Active Dodgeables for purposes of in-game powerups.
 For example, there is an 'in-game' powerUp that immediately destroys all active enemies.
 An Active Dodgeables Array can be used to intuitively destroy all active enemies and free them to be reused in  their respective pools.
 For more details on how this works, please check out the powerUp() method of the Pigeon class.

 As mentioned above, when a dodgeable is spawned, it is obtained from a Pool and subsequently initialized using the object's init() method.
 This will provide the spawn parameters to the object.
-All the dodgeable enemies in the Alpha Pigeon game are unique and are initialized in different ways, but most objects are initialized by applying a force to the center of the object's body to accelerate it across the screen.
+All the dodgeable enemies in the Apex Pigeon game are unique and are initialized in different ways, but most objects are initialized by applying a force to the center of the object's body to accelerate it across the screen.
 For example, LevelOneBirds are initialized in a random vertical position and receive a horizontal force applied to them to accelerate them across the screen.
 The force with which they are accelerated is generated using a "force multiplier" which is a method used to ensure that the LevelOneBird's speed proportionally increases as the Pigeon's speed increases over time.
 This gives the illusion that the Pigeon is flying faster using the magic of relative velocity.

 ![Screenshots](https://raw.githubusercontent.com/patpatchpatrick/alphapigeon/master/docs/readmeimg/RMImageTwentyOne.png)